JamesPImes/pyTRS/guides/guides/quickstart.md

 tract_1 = pytrs.Tract('NE/4', trs='154n97w14', config='clean_qq')
 ```

-The specific config options are beyond the scope of this quickstart guide, but [take a look at the guide on that topic](https://github.com/JamesPImes/pyTRS/blob/master/guides/guides/config.md#guide-to-config-parameters).
+The specific config options are beyond the scope of this quickstart guide, but [take a look at the guide on that topic](config.md).

 ### What else?

 Beyond that, it depends what your needs are.
-Check the [table of contents](https://github.com/JamesPImes/pyTRS/blob/master/guides/readme.md) for other useful functionality.
+Check the [table of contents](../readme.md) for other useful functionality.

+See also the [official documentation](https://pytrs.readthedocs.io/) on ReadTheDocs.